ewall/Hoolock-Gibbons/README.md

 - hulock_logging_script.m: edit paths as appropriate, paste into Caché prompt, leave session open to log every 5 minutes
 - renameLogs.py: rename from old unsortable names
 - importFiles.py: read in the logs and build a DataFrame
+- getStats.py: these are ad hoc commands for investigating stats

 ## TO DO
 - [x] rename files
 - [x] import/build DataFrame
 - [x] save DataFrame in a reusable format
+- [ ] optimize load speed
 - [ ] first set of stats & charts
 - [ ] dig deeper into outliers
 - [ ] edit M script to use ISO date format